 For example, if your baseline needs are 2,300 calories a day, you should cut back to 1,800 calories each day to lose weight.

 While there's nothing wrong with eating a snack before bed, there's a lot of concern about late-night snacking because it often leads to unhealthy choices and excess calorie intake.
 However, if it's planned and part of your weight-loss diet, eating a snack before bed may help you lose weight by preventing uncontrolled late-night snacking or overeating at breakfast.

-A good before-bed snack should have 200 calories or less, and contain a mix of fiber and protein.
+The best foods to eat before bed to lose weight should have 200 calories or less, and contain a mix of fiber and protein, according to the Academy of Nutrition and Dietetics.
 Fiber and protein both work to control hunger.
-Fiber slows digestion so it helps keep you feeling full longer.
-It's not quite understood how protein helps control hunger, but it affects hormones that regulate hunger, according to 2005 article published in the American Journal of Clinical Nutrition.
+Fiber slows digestion so it helps keep you feeling full longer, and protein also helps with satiation.

 When it comes to weight loss, getting enough sleep is an important part of your overall plan.
 A poor night's sleep disrupts hormones that control appetite, which means not getting enough may make you extra hungry.
 And how much you eat, or don't eat, before bed may affect your sleep.